 Under the Board Charter, the Chairman and Corporate Secretary are responsible for providing an induction program for new Directors and for periodically providing materials for all Directors on subjects that would assist them in discharging their duties.
-When a new Director is elected to the Board, he or she will be given a letter of appointment outlining his or her duties, responsibilities, remuneration and an induction package including material that will assist with the familiarization of the Director with the Company.
+When a new Director is elected to the Board, he or she will be given a letter of appointment outlining his or her duties, responsibilities, the role of the Board, its committees and its directors, the nature and operation of the Company's business, remuneration and an induction package including material that will assist with the familiarization of the Director with the Company.
 Within three months of appointment to the Board, each new Director shall spend time visiting the Company's operations for a personal briefing by the executive on the Company's values, operations, corporate interests, strategic plans, financial statements and key policies.